 This course explores the analytic methods, contextual frameworks, and bodies of knowledge required to understand, evaluate, and implement public and private development within cities and surrounding regions.
 Public and private development includes development originated by private for-profit actors, private not-for-profit actors, and governments.
 Using lectures, discussions, case studies, and individual/team exercises, the course teaches students how to measure the complex blend of public and private actions promoting growth and change against financial, economic, legal, institutional, political, and other relevant metrics.
 Techniques specifically explored include direct and indirect public subsidies, public land acquisition through eminent domain, public land disposition through RFPs, RFQs, and sole source methods, strategic provision of capital infrastructure, exactions, inclusionary zoning, linkage, community benefits agreements, and business improvement districts.

-Development Studio (4 units)
+The Development Project (4 units)

 Real Estate Law (4 units)